Bridge/Cards: I must be getting old... I've started playing bridge.

 If I have five cards in a major suit (H, S), I will bid it.
 If you have at least six points and three cards in my major suit, please support my bid right away.
 (If you can support my major suit and also have a long minor suit, don't tell me about your minor suit; it will only give opps extra info.)
 Support it at the next level, or if you have a great hand, support it at a higher level.
 Go to game (26 points needed between us) if it makes sense!

-If I don't have five cards in a major suit, I will bid my best minor suit (C, D).
-If you have at least six points...
+If I don't have five cards in a major suit, I will bid my best minor suit (C, D), bidding D if I have at least four and the same number of C and D. If you have at least six points...

 If you have four cards in a major suit, please bid it.
 If I also have four cards in that suit, I will support your bid.
 If you bid H, but I don't have four H, I will bid S if I have four of those (still at the one level).
 If you also have four S, please support my bid.

 If you have fewer than four cards in a major suit, respond 1NT (or higher with good high card points).
 If my hand is strong, I'll take us to game (3NT) if it makes sense; if my hand is not strong, I'll pass.

 Keep bidding until we agree on a suit (or NT), except it's ok to pass if you have a minimal hand and the most recent bid seems like the best fit.
 Equally important, if you have been passing but I bid a new suit, put me back in the first suit if it's a better fit, even if you have no points.